Multidimensional indefinite stochastic Riccati equations and zero-sum stochastic linear-quadratic differential games with non-Markovian regime switching: Introduction

 \section{Introduction}

-A differential game studies the problem of multiple persons (called players) making decisions simultaneously based on their own goals and trade-off with other peers in the context of dynamic systems.
-Zero-sum game is a two-side game with a solo goal which is regarded as a gain for one side and as an equivalent loss for the other.
-The study of zero-sum differential games can be traced back to the pioneering work of Isaacs \cite{Isaacs} who studied it in a deterministic environment.
-Fleming and Souganidis \cite{Fleming} initiated the study of zero-sum stochastic differential games.
-Elliott and Kalton \cite{Elliott} introduced the concept of upper and lower value functions and proved that the two value functions are the unique viscosity solutions to the associated Hamilton-Jacobi-Bellman-Isaacs (HJBI) equations.
-Recently, Buckdahn and Li \cite{Buckdahn Li} studied a zero-sum stochastic differential game with recursive utilities by the backward stochastic differential equations (BSDEs) approach.
-Yu \cite{Yu} investigated a linear-quadratic (LQ) zero-sum stochastic differential game.
-Thanks to the nice structure of the problem, he obtained an optimal feedback control-strategy pair via solving the related Riccati equation.
-Moon \cite{Moon} extended the result of \cite{Yu} to Markov jump systems.
-In the aforementioned works, all the coefficients are assumed to be deterministic, so that the Riccati equations are all one-dimensional ordinary differential equations (ODEs).
-Lv \cite{Lv} examined an infinite horizon zero-sum stochastic differential game in a regime switching model, in which the coefficients are deterministic functions of time and regime.
-The Riccati equation becomes a partial differential equation (PDE) with multi-dimensional spatial arguments that are due to the presence of multiple regimes.
+Differential games explore the decision-making processes of two or more individuals (referred to as players) who simultaneously make choices while considering the trade-offs with their counterparts within some continuous-time dynamic systems.
+A zero-sum game is a bilateral game with a singular objective, perceived as a gain for one participant and an equivalent loss for the other.
+The study of zero-sum differential games can be traced back to the pioneering work of Isaacs \cite{Isaacs} who studied the game within a deterministic framework.
+Fleming and Souganidis \cite{Fleming} initiated the study of zero-sum differential games within random frameworks, which are now called stochastic differential games.
+Elliott and Kalton \cite{Elliott} introduced the concept of upper and lower value functions and proved that the two value functions are the unique viscosity solutions to the associated Hamilton-Jacobi-Bellman-Isaacs equations.
+Recently, Buckdahn and Li \cite{Buckdahn Li} studied a zero-sum stochastic differential game with recursive utilities by backward stochastic differential equation (BSDE, for short) approach.
+Yu \cite{Yu} delved into a zero-sum stochastic linear-quadratic (LQ) differential game, leveraging the advantageous structure of the LQ system to derive an optimal feedback control-strategy pair through the solution of the associated Riccati equation.

+In the aforementioned studies, all the market coefficients are presumed to be deterministic, rendering the Riccati equations as one-dimensional ordinary differential equations (ODEs).
+Moon \cite{Moon} extended Yu's \cite{Yu} result to Markov jump systems, wherein the coefficients are deterministic functions of both time and regime.
+In his model, the Riccati equation becomes a multidimensional ODE, a complexity introduced by the existence of multiple regimes.
+Lv \cite{Lv} investigated an infinite horizon zero-sum stochastic differential game within a regime-switching model.